Keli281/simple-calculator-py/README.md

 The program will display the result of the calculation

+## License
+This project is open-source.
+Feel free to use or improve it!

 ## Author
 Natalie Awinja
 Computer SCience student, Multimedia University of Kenya